allebb/conductor/README.md

 * ``wordpress`` - Wordpress "single site" configuration.
 * ``laravel`` - Laravel sites/applications.
 * ``proxy`` - A generic reverse proxy configuration (great for proxying traffic to backend applications such as a Docker container, a .NET Core, Python or Go application - the possibilities are endless ;))
+* ``s3`` - A Docker-hosted VersityGW S3-compatible object store with a persistent POSIX backend.
 * ``html`` - A simple HTML configuration (great for static websites or when using Static site generator such as [Gatsby](https://github.com/gatsbyjs/gatsby/), [Jekyll](https://jekyllrb.com/) or [Sculpin](https://sculpin.io/)).

 As an example, if you wanted to use a generic proxy template for your application you should use the following command: